GURPS Wild Cards: Reception

-Mike Jarvis reviewed GURPS Wild Cards for Games International magazine, and gave it 3 stars out of 5, and stated that "while being a fine product in most respects, this book is marred by the feeling of incompletion which pervades the book".
+In Issue 11 of the British magazine Games International, Mike Jarvis commented, "while being a fine product in most respects, this book is marred by the feeling of incompletion which pervades the book."
+Jarvis concluded by giving the book a rating of 3 out of 5.

-John Sullivan reviewed GURPS Wild Cards in Space Gamer/Fantasy Gamer #88.
-Sullivan commented at the end of his review: "GURPS Wild Cards successfully addresses [the] ways to run a successful Supers campaign using the world of the Wild Cards.
-The world flavor is highly described and guidelines for adventures and play are given.
-For those of you who have been waiting to play in this world, now you can.
-However, this addresses one other problem with this worldbook; you need TWO other Steve Jackson Games products to play it, GURPS Basic and Supers.
-This is going to cause some players to take a hard look at Wild Cards; do they want to buy a GURPS worldbook to play a GURPS worldbook?
-If they want to play Wild Cards, then the answer is a resounding yes!
-If they are going to be using it as a separate world or a sourcebook for characters only, then the price is a little steep [...]; they would be better off to buy a villains book and an adventure supplement".
+In Issue 88 of Space Gamer/Fantasy Gamer, John Sullivan was generally positive, noting, "GURPS Wild Cards successfully addresses [the] ways to run a successful Supers campaign using the world of the Wild Cards.
+The world flavor is highly described and guidelines for adventures and play are given."
+However, "For those of you who have been waiting to play in this world, now you can."
+However, Sullivan pointed out that in order to use this book, the player would be required to buy two other SJG books, GURPS Basic and GURPS Supers.
+Sullivan thought players wanting to play the Wild Cards campaign would buy the other two books, but he cautioned those that merely wanted to use material from the book for a different role-playing game that the price for the three books probably was not worth it.

+In Issue 45 of Abyss (Spring 1990), Dave Nalle, a fan of the Wild Cards series of anthologies, was generally impressed.
+However, he did point out "there could have been more exploration of the timeline and general background."
+Nalle concluded, "GURPS Wild Cards will definitely be a good buy not only for GURPS players, but for any gamer who wants to see that background broken down into its individual elements for campaign play."

-Rick Swan reviewed GURPS Wild Cards for Dragon magazine #178 (February 1992).
-He declared: "Recommended to super-hero fans in general and GURPS Supers game enthusiasts in particular, this exceptional supplement discusses the world of the Takisian wild card virus in fascinating detail, addressing many of the questions left unanswered in the Bantam Spectra novel series, such as exactly how the virus triggers human mutations, the history of the Shadow Fist Society, and the mysterious link between the Wild Cards phenomena and baseball.
-Game statistics and background dossiers are given for the Great and Powerful Turtle, Sewer Jack, and dozens of other memorable characters, along with useful suggestions for creating player-designed mutants.
-The section discussing actual role-playing is disappointingly skimpy.
-GMs are pretty much on their own when it comes to creating adventures, and the artwork is adequate at best.
-Otherwise, this is a terrific effort.
-Be forewarned that, like the novels, this supplement is not intended for children".
+In Issue 178 of Dragon (February 1992), Rick Swan was positive, writing that he could recommend it "to super-hero fans in general and GURPS Supers game enthusiasts in particular, this exceptional supplement discusses the world of the Takisian wild card virus in fascinating detail, addressing many of the questions left unanswered in the Bantam Spectra novel series, such as exactly how the virus triggers human mutations, the history of the Shadow Fist Society, and the mysterious link between the Wild Cards phenomena and baseball.
+Game statistics and background dossiers are given for the Great and Powerful Turtle, Sewer Jack, and dozens of other memorable characters, along with useful suggestions for creating player-designed mutants."
+However, Swan found "The section discussing actual role-playing is disappointingly skimpy.
+GMs are pretty much on their own when it comes to creating adventures, and the artwork is adequate at best."
+Swan concluded with a warning, saying, "this is a terrific effort.
+Be forewarned that, like the novels, this supplement is not intended for children."

 Game designer Shannon Appelcline considered GURPS Wild Cards an "ironic property" since it was a GURPS book based on a novel series that was originally based on a role-playing game campaign that had been played using Superworld.